Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Introduction

 \section{Introduction}

 Photography has long offered a rich set of camera controls for shaping visual aesthetics.
-By varying the lens aperture and focal distance, photographers can decide whether a scene appears deeply in focus or softly blurred in the foreground or background.
-In professional workflows, these lens-based adjustments are integral to crafting the photograph's mood and composition.
-Yet, in the quickly evolving domain of text-to-image generation, reproducing such camera effects is surprisingly difficult.
-Existing approaches typically rely on \emph{prompt engineering} (e.g., adding ``f/1.8 aperture'' to the textual description), which often yields only a crude approximation of optical blur and unintentionally alters the scene content.
-As a result, changing from a ``wide aperture'' to a ``narrow aperture'' might yield not just a different depth-of-field but a new arrangement of objects.
+By varying the lens aperture and focal distance, photographers can decide whether a scene appears deeply in focus or softly blurred in the foreground or background~\cite{langford_basic_2015}.
+In professional workflows, these lens-based adjustments are integral to crafting the photograph's mood and composition~\cite{freeman2007eye}.
+Yet, in the rapidly evolving domain of text-to-image (T2I) generation, reproducing such camera effects is surprisingly difficult.
+Existing approaches typically rely on \emph{prompt engineering} (\eg, adding ``f/1.8 aperture'' to the text prompt), which often yields inaccurate approximations and unintentionally alters the scene content.
+As a result, changing apertures might yield not just a different bokeh but an entirely different object arrangement (see \figref{flux-motivation}).

+Recent works have started to explore controlling camera intrinsics in image generation via camera tokens~\cite{fangCameraSettingsTokens2024}, but often still entangle depth-of-field with content changes.
+Others model camera settings along the temporal axis of a text-to-video framework to improve consistency~\cite{yuanGenerativePhotographySceneConsistent2024}, constantly requiring up to 7 frames per prompt at inference.
+This adds significant overhead and redundancy, particularly when only a single bokeh level is needed, and is not compatible with state-of-the-art T2I models.
+Moreover, despite the increased complexity, we find it still struggles to preserve fine scene details across large bokeh transitions.

-In this work, we seek to achieve scene-consistent bokeh control in text-to-image diffusion models.
-A key obstacle is that real-world images with paired camera settings for the same scene (e.g., identical viewpoint at f/1.8 and f/16) are scarce.
-To address this, we align in-the-wild images (which contain lens-related metadata) and synthetic blur augmentations, enabling the model to learn from both structured focus--defocus pairs and authentic in-the-wild lens blur.
-Through this hybrid data pipeline, our model learns to better disentangle the image scene from its depth-of-field while closely mimicking lens-based defocus blur.
+In contrast, we propose a method for scene-consistent bokeh control directly within the T2I paradigm, offering greater efficiency and flexibility while fully leveraging the generative power of modern T2I backbones.
+Since real-world images with paired camera settings are scarce (\eg, identical viewpoint at f/1.8 and f/16), we align in-the-wild photographs (with EXIF metadata) and synthetic blur augmentations, allowing the model to learn from both authentic lens blur across diverse settings and structured focus--defocus pairs.
+Through this hybrid data pipeline, our model learns to better disentangle scene content from depth-of-field while closely mimicking lens-based defocus blur.
+Beyond dataset design, our framework uses lightweight cross-attention adapters to condition the diffusion process on a physical bokeh parameter, allowing fine-grained bokeh adjustments.
+Additionally, our specialized \emph{grounded self-attention} mechanism is specifically trained with image pairs, ensuring that blur changes respect the scene of a reference image.
+This design preserves content during bokeh manipulation and supports stable transitions between deep and shallow depth-of-field.